GeorgiosCharalampidis/thought-tracker-backend/README.md

 # MoodTracker

-MoodTracker is a Spring Boot application designed to track and analyze user thoughts and moods.
-It uses the DeepSeek R1 model running locally via Ollama to provide insights and summaries of user thoughts.
+MoodTracker is a Spring Boot application designed to track and analyze user Notes and moods.
+It uses the DeepSeek R1 model running locally via Ollama to provide insights and summaries of user Notes.

 ## Getting Started